Periods of Climatic Disturbance Wiped Out Entire Marine Species

 “One of the interesting things about the recovery is that we actually see fewer individuals at a time when we’re supposed to be seeing community recovery,” Martindale said.

-The fossils suggest that the environment was experiencing local stresses suppressed oxygen levels, Martindale said.
+The fossils suggest that the environment was experiencing local stresses from suppressed oxygen levels, Martindale said.
 More research is needed to identify such factors.

 Since the anoxic event was a side effect of climate change, studying ancient marine communities could serve as a window into the future influence of climate change, according to study co-author Martin Aberhan, a curator at the National History Museum in Berlin, Germany.